Hélène Pastor

 Hélène Pastor (31 March 1937 – 21 May 2014) was a Monegasque businesswoman and heiress.
 She headed what is seen as Monaco’s ‘second dynasty’, and was the richest woman in the principality.
-She was assassinated by a gang that included her son-in-law, who was subsequently jailed for life in 2018.
+She was assassinated by a gang that included her daughter's long-term boyfriend, who was subsequently jailed for life in 2018.

 Early life

 Hélène Pastor was born in 1937.
 Her father, Gildo Pastor, was an heir and businessman.
 Her paternal grandfather, Jean-Baptiste Pastor, was an Italian builder who moved to Monaco in the 1880s.

 She grew up in Monaco with her two brothers, Michel Pastor and Victor Pastor.

 Business

 She was the owner of Helene Pastor Pallanca SAM, a real estate company.
 She owned Le Bahia and Émilie Palace in the Larvotto district, the Trocadero, Continental and Le Schuylkill apartment buildings, and the Gildo Pastor Center in the Fontvieille district.
 They were worth US$3.7 billion.

 She was the richest woman in Monaco.
 Most of her wealth came from collecting rent.
 In its obituary, The Daily Telegraph called her "the senior surviving member of what is, in effect, Monaco’s second dynasty after the ruling Grimaldis".
 She was known in Monaco as "La Vice Princesse" (English: "The Vice Princess").

+Her family's real estate portfolio was reported to include about 4,000 apartments in Monaco.